loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 That is what keeps things like Helm Dashboard ingress hosts rendering as `<name>.vcp.local` instead of an empty suffix.

+## Use Case Selection

+The Argo CD app-of-apps layer uses the `argocd/cluster-local` secret to decide which use-case `ApplicationSet`s should match the local `vind` cluster.

+The bootstrap manages that secret for you.
+Use:

+- `--use-cases default`
+- `--use-cases eso,auto-snapshots,flux`
+- `--use-cases all,-crossplane,-rancher`

+The current default is intentionally small:

+- `eso`

+That keeps the self-contained path lighter and avoids turning on use cases that still depend on extra secrets or infrastructure by default.

 ## Secrets